-All teams will be involved in two preliminary bouts at The Roundhouse.
-One bout on Thursday, April 4th and the other on Friday April 5th.
-Both of these bouts will occur in the afternoon or evening.
+All teams will be involved in two preliminary bouts at the Vancouver Public Library central branch.
+One bout on Friday, April 24th and the other on Saturday April 25th.
+Both of these bouts will occur outside of school hours

 Team Bout Format

 • Each team will participate in two preliminary bouts, one in the evening of Friday, April 24th and one in the afternoon of Saturday, April 25th.

 • There will be four rounds in each bout and four teams.
 The first three rounds will be solo poems the fourth round will be team pieces.

 Round Three: Solo Poems

 • Each team can consist of as few as three poets and as many as six poets.

 • The first, second, and third rounds of each team bout will be Solo Poem Rounds.
 Every poet of each team is expected to perform one solo poem during the course of the two preliminary bouts In teams with 3 poets, everyone will perform in solo rounds twice.
 In teams with 6 poets, everyone will perform in solo rounds once.
 In teams of 4 or 5 poets, some poets will perform once and some will perform twice.

 • The slam order for bouts will be determined by a random draw held before the commencement of each round of the competition.

 • Each bout will have a calibration poet to prepare the judges.
 The calibration poet (aka the sacrificial poet) will perform before the official competition begins and will receive scores from the judges as if they are a part of the competition.